francescorivola/client-rate-limiter/README.md

 ## Example

-The example below show you a client app that performs http requests to an echo server.
+The example below is a client app that performs http requests to an echo server.

 The client rate limiter is created with concurrency set to 1, so the lib will serialize internally all http requests.